JustSomeBeans/Okiner/README.md

 ## Commands

 All slash commands only work inside servers.
-Management commands require **Manage Messages** permission and are intended for moderators.
+RP management commands require **Manage Messages** permission and are intended for moderators.
+Family commands are available to server members.

 Most RP commands support autocomplete for RP type names.
 Commands that target another user also support member autocomplete and a special `everyone` target option.